Click here to register: Spec_Enr.pdf

 **Please read this entire description and information before you enroll**

-Pre-Requisite: Certified Firearms Instructor (Completion of the NLETC Handgun Instructor Apprenticeship is not required to attend the Patrol Rifle Instructor Course).
-NLETC will however not recognize you as an Instructor for Handgun or Patrol Rifle until you have completed the apprenticeship requirement.
-Non-NLETC Certified Handgun Instructors will be considered for attendance on a case by case basis.
+Pre-Requisite: Must be current Certified Firearms Instructor (Completion of the NLETC Firearms Instructor Apprenticeship is not required to attend the Patrol Rifle Instructor Course).
+Instructor Certifications will not be recognized for either handgun or patrol rifle until the apprenticeship requirement has been completed.
+Non-NLETC Certified Firearms Instructors will be considered for attendance on a case by case basis.

 You may be required to submit proof of certification prior to receiving your acceptance letter from NLETC.
-If you have any questions for criteria to enter this course please contact Mark Stephenson at NLETC.
+If you have any questions for criteria to enter this course please contact Wyatt Hoagland at NLETC.

 NOTE: Regardless of the student's previous experience, the student should practice the pre-qualification and qualification courses before attending this course.
-Students are not allowed to use optics for this course.
-All students are individually timed in all qualification courses.
+Students will be allowed to use optics for this entire course.

-Certification Requirements: Participants in this course will be required to successfully complete the instructor's qualification course.
-This course will be the same course of fire the participant fired for qualification to enter the course, but will be performed on a standard "Q" target with a modified "hit zone".
-This qualification course will be conducted a total of four times (days 2-5).
-At any time during the course (days 2-5) if the participant shoots a score of 90% the qualification requirement for certification is considered complete.
-If the participant fails to qualify by the last day of the course they will receive a CERTIFICATE OF ATTENDANCE.
+Certification Requirements: Participants in this course will be required to successfully complete the instructor's qualification course of fire by scoring a minimum of 90% in the modified hit zone.
+This course is the same course of fire shot for the pre-qualification but will be shot on the standard "Q" target with a modified "hit zone".
+The instructor qualification course will be conducted a total of four times (days 2-5).
+At any time during the instructor qualifying attempts, if the participant shoots a score of 90%, the instructor qualification requirement for certification is considered complete.
+If the participant fails to successfully complete the instructor qualification by the last day of the course, they will receive a CERTIFICATE OF ATTENDANCE.
 Unlike the Handgun Instructor Program, there is no apprenticeship requirement for the Patrol Rifle Instructor Program.

 All classes and range exercises are conducted at the instructor level.
-Students must be physically capable of quickly and safely assuming standing, kneeling, sitting and prone positions, maintaining them and safely recovering from them without assistance.
+Students must be physically capable of quickly and safely assuming standing, kneeling, seated and prone positions, maintaining them, and safely recovering from them without assistance.

-Required Firearm: This course will only accept participants with a shoulder mounted, detachable magazine fed, gas operated, semi-automatic rifle capable of firing 223/556 or 308 rounds.
+Required Firearm: This course will only accept participants with a shoulder mounted, magazine fed, gas operated, semi-automatic rifle capable of firing 223/556 or 308 caliber rounds.
 (Magazine capacity of at least 20 rounds is required.)
-Optics, such as red dot sights, EOTech sights, scopes or similar devices will not be allowed in this course.
-All qualifications and range drills will be performed with "iron sights".

-Law Enforcement duty-type patrol rifle (Zeroed and ready to shoot) fitted with a sling, at least 3 magazines with a capacity of at least 20 rounds each, duty handgun and DUTY GEAR (type worn on duty), hand held flashlight, knee pads and elbow pads, pen/pencil, large permanent marker, sight adjustment tool for the rifle, range clothing (appropriate range clothing does not include shorts or sleeveless shirts), appropriate cleaning equipment for rifle and handgun, eye and ear protection, cap (baseball), shooting mat (optional), spotting scope (optional).
+Patrol Rifle that has been zeroed and ready to shoot, a sling, at least 3 magazines with a capacity of at least 20 rounds each, duty handgun & magazines, DUTY GEAR (type worn on duty), hand held flashlight, pen/pencil, large permanent marker, sight adjustment tool for the rifle, range clothing (appropriate range clothing does not include shorts, open toed shoes, or sleeveless shirts), appropriate cleaning equipment for rifle and handgun, wrap around eye protection, preferably electronic ear protection, baseball style cap.

 ALL EQUIPMENT IS REQUIRED.
-Contact NLETC with questions regarding acceptable firearms and equipment prior to attending the course to ensure you will not be turned away.
+Contact Wyatt Hoagland at NLETC with questions regarding acceptable firearms and equipment prior to attending the course to ensure you will not be turned away.

 Ammunition: 1500 rounds rifle ammunition, 250 rounds handgun ammunition